LearnOnDemandSystems/docs/tms/instructors/instructor-prep-and-classes/disable-class-activities.md

 You can control when and if students have access to class activities, including labs, external links (video, document and/or website), assessments and SCORM modules (Note: Surveys cannot be disabled).

 Instructors can enable or disable any activity in classes they are assigned to teach, and Operations managers can disable activities in classes they manage.
+Enabling or disabling an activity applies that setting for all students in the class.

 ![](/tms/images/disable-class-activities-diagram.png)